Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Simulation studies

-Next, we construct simultaneous confidence bands described in Section \ref{subsec_cb} for the coefficient functions using both the asymptotic distribution approach (Section \ref{cb_asy}) and the bootstrap approach (Section \ref{cb_boot}).
-To reduce the impact of bias, we adopt an undersmoothing strategy by selecting a smaller bandwidth $h=0.18$.
+Next, we construct simultaneous confidence bands described in Section \ref{subsec_cb} for the coefficient functions using both the asymptotic distribution approach (Section \ref{cb_asy}) and the bootstrap approach (Section \ref{cb_boot}) in both coefficient settings.
+To reduce the impact of bias, we adopt an undersmoothing strategy by selecting a smaller bandwidth $h=0.18$ for \textbf{Coefficient Setting 1} and $h=0.26$ for \textbf{Coefficient Setting 2}.
 This is a common practice for constructing simultaneous confidence bands, where the bandwidth is often taken to be \(80\%\)–\(90\%\) of the optimal choice, in varying-coefficient models (see \cite{fan2000simultaneous, zhang2010simultaneous}).
-We then compute the coverage probabilities of the resulting confidence bands at the nominal confidence levels of $90\%$, $95\%$, and $99\%$, respectively, with results summarized in Table~\ref{tab:confband_methods_sim1}.
-It is evident that the bootstrap approach outperforms the asymptotic-distribution-based approach.
-An illustrative example of the estimated coefficient function, together with its simultaneous confidence bands obtained from the asymptotic and bootstrap approaches, is presented in Figure \ref{fig:sim1_est}, where we observe signs of instability in the covariance matrix estimation.
-A more detailed discussion of this issue is deferred to Simulation~3.
+We then compute the coverage probabilities of the resulting confidence bands at the nominal confidence levels of $90\%$, $95\%$, and $99\%$, respectively, with results summarized in Figure~\ref{fig:sim1_summary}(c).
+It is evident that the bootstrap approach outperforms the asymptotic-distribution-based approach in both settings.
+An illustrative example of the estimated coefficient function, together with its simultaneous confidence bands obtained from the asymptotic and bootstrap approaches for both settings, is presented in Figure~\ref{fig:sim1_summary}(a) and Figure S1 in the Supplementary Material, respectively, where we observe signs of instability in the covariance matrix estimation.
+This pattern is consistent with the observation in \citet{yang2024estimation}, suggesting that the bootstrap approach can be more stable in finite-sample settings.
+We return to this issue in greater detail in Simulation~3.

-To examine the effect of sample size on the coverage rate of the asymptotic approach.
-We repeat the simulation studies but increase the sample sizes to 600, 800, and 1000, respectively.
+To examine the effect of sample size on the coverage rate of the asymptotic approach, we repeat the simulation studies in \textbf{Coefficient Setting 1} but increase the sample sizes to 600, 800, and 1000, respectively.
 In this simulation study, we focus on the 90\% confidence level where severe undercoverage is observed.
-The results, summarized in Table~\ref{tab:confband_methods_sim1_2}, indicate that as sample size increases, the asymptotic confidence bands achieve substantially improved coverage rates.
+The results, summarized in Figure~\ref{fig:sim1_summary}(d), indicate that as sample size increases, the asymptotic confidence bands achieve improved coverage rates.

+We further evaluate the classification performance of the proposed VCMoE model against a conventional mixture-of-experts (MoE) model, in which the coefficients are assumed to be constant with respect to the index variable.
+For each Monte Carlo replication under coefficient setting 1, we compute the area under the receiver operating characteristic curve (AUC).
+Figure~\ref{fig:sim1_summary}(e) shows that VCMoE achieves substantially better classification performance than the conventional MoE model, achieving a mean AUC of 0.830 compared with 0.720 for the ordinary MoE model.